Way back in 2007, Virtua

 upgrade their in-game "class/rank" by completing challenges.
 Aside from

-Dojo and the 3 modes I just mentioned, there's not much else in the single player department.
+Dojo and the 3 modes I just mentioned, there's really nothing else in terms of single player department.

 with "prize matches" where you can obtain new customization goodies).